 To specify the list of branches that must be ignored:

-except: - /dev.*/ # You can use Regex expression to match multiple branch name(s) - playground
+except: - /dev.*/ # You can use Regular expression to match multiple branch name(s) - playground

 gh-pages branch is always excluded unless explicitly added in “only” list.